dimss1979/asft/README.md

 (gateway only) Stay in error state for specified amount of seconds.

 The node is moved to error state upon any error.
-When this time is over, the node will proceed to session key exchange.

 ### node

-(gateway only) Label and password for node.
+(gateway only) Label for a peer node.

 Label is used for:

 * derivation of incoming and outgoing directory names
 * log messages corresponding to particular node
+* keystore file name

-So you better use unique labels to prevent confusion.
+You have to use unique labels to prevent confusion.

 Directory names are in the form: `to_label`, `from_label`.
 Both directories must be created in advance in the working directory of `asft`.

-Password is used to derive an initial encryption key for the node.
-As there is no other means to address particular node, its password *must* be unique.
-You're advised to use long random string as a password.

 You can specify multiple nodes for multipoint operation if transmission medium permits.

 ### gateway

-(node only) Label and password for gateway.
+(node only) Label for the gateway.

 Label is used for derivation of incoming and outgoing directory names.

 Directory names are in the form: `to_label`, `from_label`.
 Both directories must be created in advance in the working directory of `asft`.

-Password must be configured the same on gateway and corresponding node.
-As there is no other means to address particular node, its password *must* be unique.
-You're advised to use long random string as a password.

 ## Security

-Each node is addressed by its encryption key.
+Each node is addressed by its encryption key only.
-The gateway and all its nodes share a common network name.
-All keys are derived using HKDF(BLAKE2b).
-Network name is used as a salt.
-Initial key is derived from node password.
-Session key is derived from "X25519" ECDH shared secret.

-Each packet is encrypted and authenticated using chaSIV(chacha20, BLAKE2s).
+Each transmitted packet is encrypted and authenticated, fully random-looking.
-Additionally, its nonce is encrypted using plain "chacha20".
-This way, the entire packet is random-looking.
 No inormation is exposed besides packet length and transmission time.

-Gateway and nodes must keep their system clocks synchronized within 3600 seconds.
+The initial key is set using `asft_keygen`.
+Then, the key is renewed using so-called "key ratchet" with every packet roundtrip.
+The contents of transmitted messages is used as an additional entropy source for key renewal.

+If keystore file is stolen by a passive attacker:

+* No previous messages can be decrypted
+* Future messages can only be decrypted as long as an attacker can track all future messsages.
+Which is unlikely with unreliable radio channels.

+Only symmetric encryption is used.
+Should have some quantum computer attack resistance.